pokui/nsrc-gns3/docs/topology/overview/index.md

 Each of the different lab topologies is built as a GNS3 project.
 To load a project, you import the `.gns3project` file and any related images it needs.

+In the GNS3 Client, select `File > Import portable project`.

 # Importing disk images

 If a project references a disk image which hasn't already been imported, it